Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: METHODOLOGY

 \section{METHODOLOGY}

 The considered vehicle-home-grid integration, as illustrated in Fig.~\ref{fig:actors}, has three actors: an EV, a house, and the power grid.
 The EV can supply energy to the grid and the house (V2G and V2H), while grid-to-vehicle (G2V) represents the energy used to recharge the EV.
 The house, on the other hand, can also receive energy in a standard way, directly from the power grid through grid-to-home (G2H).

-As most EV users prefer to charge their EV at home rather than at public charging points \cite{bailey2015}, the present work assumes that the EV is only charged when parked at home.
+Therefore, the present work assumes that the EV is only charged when parked at home.

 Since the model is implemented online, the exact time when the user parks the EV is not known in advance.
 However, once the EV is parked, the user communicates the time at which they will pick it up again.